Inger Andersen was appointed Director-General of the International Union for Conservation of Nature (IUCN) in January 2015.

-Prior to joining IUCN, Ms Andersen held various leadership roles at the World Bank and United Nations.
-Most recently, she was Vice President of the Middle East and North Africa at the World Bank, and previous to that Vice President for Sustainable Development and Head of the CGIAR Fund Council.
-Throughout Ms Andersen’s 15-year career at the World Bank, her managerial roles focused on water, environment, and sustainable development with special emphasis on Africa and the Middle East.
-Previous to the World Bank, Ms Andersen worked at the United Nations for 15 years, starting in the UN Sudano-Sahelian Office working on drought and desertification issues, and was then appointed UNDP’s Water and Environment Coordinator for the Arab Region.
+Prior to joining IUCN, Ms. Andersen held various leadership roles at the World Bank and the United Nations (UN).
+Most recently, she was Vice President of the Middle East and North Africa region at the World Bank, and previous to that, Vice President for Sustainable Development and Head of the Consultative Group for International Agricultural Research (CGIAR) Fund Council.
+Throughout Ms. Andersen’s 15-year career at the World Bank, her managerial roles focused on water, environment, and sustainable development, with special emphasis on Africa and the Middle East.
+Previous to the World Bank, Ms. Andersen worked at the UN for 15 years, starting in the UN Sudano-Sahelian Office working on drought and desertification issues, and then she was appointed as UNDP’s Water and Environment Coordinator for the Arab Region.

-Ms Andersen’s educational background includes a BA from London Metropolitan University North and a MA degree from the School of Oriental and African Studies at the University of London with specialization in development economics.
+Ms. Andersen’s educational background includes a BA from London Metropolitan University North and an MA degree from the School of Oriental and African Studies at the University of London, with a specialization in development economics.